VimKanzoGH/laravel-notify/readme.md

 ## Installation

-- You can install the package using composer
+- Install using composer

 ```sh
 $ composer require mckenziearts/laravel-notify
 ```

-- Ensure that package auto-discovery is enabled.
+- Ensure package auto-discovery is enabled.

 - Publish the configuration file and assets by running: